dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 ###What is a NodeJS app?

 Node is a very common Javascript-based web framework.
 In other words, it's a structure for making websites that many people use where the app/server logic is written mostly in Javascript.
-Remember the servers we spoke about in the first workshop?
-Node is a framework that lets us write our own servers in JavaScript to run on our machines.
-Node is great because it has *modules*, which are bits of code other people have already written that can easily be added to give new functionality to your app.
+It's great because it has modules, which are bits of code other people write that can easily be added to give new functionality to your app.
 NodeJS has the most modules of most modern web frameworks, and that's part of what makes it really great for writing webapps fast.

 ###The Anatomy of a Node app

 A common Node app has several main components, as described below:

 _app.js:_ The main file, and the first one to be read.
 At the beginning, this file initializes the functionality described in the Node modules.
-The last section tells the app to run on a particular [port](https://answers.yahoo.com/question/index?qid=20080617203733AA9kwiT) (3000 in this case).
+Then "get" and "post" requests are set up that tell the app which router methods to use.
+The last section tells the app to run on a particular port (3000 in this case).

 _package.json:_ A standardized JSON file containing information about this app.
-It's fairly readable, but there's info about the authors, app version and versions of Node modules used.
+It's fairly readable, but there's info about the authors, version, repository, and versions of Node modules.

-_node_modules:_ This is a folder which contains external modules, which are snippets of code written by others that perform very specific functions within your code.
+_node_modules:_ Contains external modules, which are snippets of code written by others that perform very specific functions within your code.
 These are really what make Node so powerful and flexible—you can easily import functionality written by other people.
 You can look through Node modules on http://www.npmjs.org, or just Google functionality you want and look for modules that perform that function.
-To add a new Node module to your program, type "npm install [[module_name]]" in the main directory of your program.
+To add a new Node module to your program, type "npm install [[module name]]" in the main directory of your program.

-One very common module is called Express.
-It provides a lot of the framework required to make our app work over the Internet.
+One very common module, Express, provides a lot of the framework to make our app work over the Internet.

 _public:_ Holds CSS, Javascript, image, and video files used to render web pages.

 _routes:_ Contains the routing files.
-Think of each existing URL contained in a website as a route (website.com/home and website.com/contact).
-Files in this folder contain information on how handle requests made to specific routes on the site.
+The routing files tell your app what to do and where to go when deliniated functions are performed.
+For example, a routing file can tell the application when to render the different web pages, and how to send your name from one web page to the next.

 _views:_ Contains files that are actually rendered.
 This folder contains HJS, or Hogan.js, files.
 HJS is essentially HTML, but with a few extra features that make it easier to use.
-This lets us populate HTML with variables that are determined depending on the nature of te request made from a browser to our server.

 ###Running a Node app